 Rain jackets have one purpose – protect you from the rain.
 The difference is how well they do it.

-Hands down, the best jacket in the list is the Arc’teryx Zeta LT.
+Hands down, the best lightweight jacket on the list is the Arc’teryx Zeta LT.
 With its hardshell performance in a lightweight and packable jacket, the Zeta LT outperforms any rain jacket by far.
 It can be used for daily wear, emergencies, and tougher outdoor activities without getting you clammy, uncomfortable, or soaked through.
 And it’s so super light, you almost won’t know it’s in your backpack!